awadeem/Rebranded-GIT-Tutorial/README.md

  5. **Deleting a local branch - this WILL delete a branch even if it hasn't been merged yet!**

     $ git branch -D branchname
+ 6. **Remove any remote refs you have locally that have been removed from your remote (you can substitute <origin> to any remote branch)**

+    $ git remote prune origin

+ 7. **Viewing all branches, including local and remote branches**

+    $ git branch -a

+ 8. **Viewing all branches that have been merged into your current branch, including local and remote**

+    $ git branch -a --merged

+9. **Viewing all branches that haven't been merged into your current branch, including local and remote**

+    $ git branch -a --no-merged